Can (And Should) You Refinance A Home Equity Loan?

+Cash-out refinance is a common option when looking to refinance for home improvement.
 To qualify for a cash-out refinance, you typically have to leave at least 20% equity in your home.
-The exception to this is VA loans where you can take out up to the full amount of your existing equity if you have a median credit score of 680 or higher at Rocket Mortgage®.
+The exception to this is VA loans where you can take out up to the full amount of your existing equity if you have a median credit score of 620 or higher at Rocket Mortgage®.

 Risks Of Refinancing A Home Equity Loan

 As with any loan, there are risks involved when attempting to refinance a home equity loan.
 Let’s run through them:

 - As with any loan that uses your home as collateral, you risk losing the home if you can’t make the monthly payments for the new loan.

 - If your home value drops sufficiently, you may find you have a hard time selling your home for what you owe on your combined mortgages.
 Alternatively, you may not be able to refinance your first mortgage.

 - If you credit has had some dings since you initially financed your home equity loan, you could find that your application to refinance is denied.